Essential facts you need to know about Clearing

 Clearing is available July to September each year.
 You can contact us to discuss your options during this period.

 3. Sounds great!
 What do I do next?

 Do some research!
-The best way to find out everything you need to know is to call us on 01227 926 000 or fill out our form and request a call-back.
-You can also take a look at our available courses to find the subjects you would like to study.
+Take a look at our available courses to find the subjects you would like to study.

 If you like what you see, why not come and visit us to get a feel of the campus and local area?
-You can go on a virtual tour at any time or book onto our special C learing Open Day in August.
+You can go on a virtual tour at any time.
 If you'd like to visit before, why not book yourself onto a student-led campus tour?

 4. Do I need all my results to apply through Clearing?